prooph/pdo-event-store/README.md

 - PHP >= 7.1
 - PDO_MySQL Extension or PDO_PGSQL Extension

-For MySQL you need server version 5.7.
+For MySQL you need server version >= 5.7.
-For Postgres you need server version 9.3.
+For Postgres you need server version >= 9.4.

 Setup
 -----

 For MySQL run the script in `scripts/mysql_event_streams_table.sql` on your server.

+For Postgres run the script in `scripts/postgres_event_streams_table` on your server.

 This will setup the event_streams_table;